DragonMinded/netboot/README.md

 ./netdimm_send --help
 ```

 You can invoke it identically to the original triforcetools.py as well.
-Assuming your NetDimm is at 192.168.1.1, the following will load the ROM named `my_favorite_game.bin` from the current directory:
+Assuming your net dimm is at 192.168.1.1, the following will load the ROM named `my_favorite_game.bin` from the current directory:

 ```
 ./netdimm_send 192.168.1.1 my_favorite_game.bin